cw: violence, blades, persecution, body control, body horror

 The old ways are the shadows, because under their augments, the Recyclers are still humans.
 Still Patrons at the core.
 If they need to see in shadow they need to activate optics, which takes a moment.
 A moment or longer depending on how they’ve wired themselves.
 If they had the foresight to implant processing tek near their eyes...

 If they put their best tek near their weapon hands, she thinks that would be a spanner in their spectrum.
-Her Tactica will use that right away.
+Her tactica will use that right away.

 The shadows are closest to the wall she’s hooked behind, because the LAYSE-CHI sun-stars are dancing in the east.
 Breaking light in shards and fragments through the open spaces.
 The shadows cling to the outer Cradle walls like lovers, something that used to exist before the Andros.